 After all works have been visually reviewed, applicants are welcomed back into the room in groups and an assigned representative provides the jury’s decision.
 If the applicant passes, s/he receives a temporary certificate and 20 jury seals before leaving.
 A hand-lettered certificate will be mailed within 4 weeks.
 If the applicant does not pass, s/he is asked if they’d like to receive verbal feedback, and are provided a benchmark tally sheet with notes.

-The non-refundable in-person presentation fee is $30 ($50 for partners).
-Members who return for a second presentation, the fee is only $20.
+One presentation is included in the cost of the application.
+Members who return for a second presentation, the re-jury fee is $20.

 Open / Peer Critique